wangziqi2013/wangziqi2013.github.io/_posts/2020-07-26-pageforge.markdown

 isolated from each other, may use the same OS image and/or load the same shared library, exhibiting suffcient redundancy for a deduplication scheme to significantly reduce storage consumption.

+The paper identifies that existing software-based page deduplication schemes have two problems: cycle wastage and cache pollution.
+In order to find pages that contain duplicated contents, a background thread needs to continuously monitor pages and compare them to find chances for deduplication if they occur.
+This is a heavy-weight task, which is usually delegated to a seperate thread on a dedicated core, and has non-negligible cycle overhead.